How to choose campervan gadgets that are worthy of precious space

 While I do keep a set of metal camping cutlery on board, I rely heavily on Sporks for daily eating utensils.

-I can get through most meals with one utensil, never use and throw away plastic utensils at restaurants and clean up uses very little water and soap.
+I can get through most meals with one utensil, never use and throw away plastic utensils at restaurants, and I use very little water and soap at clean up time.

 Durable, easy to clean dishes